Mimicking counterfactual outcomes to estimate causal effects: Mimicking counterfactual outcomes

 \section{Mimicking counterfactual outcomes}

 Define $X\left(t\right)$ as the continuous solution to the differential equation

-with final condition $X\left(\tau\right)=Y$, the observed outcome (see Figure~\ref{Dtfig}).
-Then $X\left(t\right)$ mimics $Y^{(t)}$ in the sense that it has the same distribution as $Y^{(t)}$, even given all patient-information at time $t$, $\overline{Z}_t$.
-This rather surprising result was conjectured in \citet{Enc} and we prove it in the current article.
-To prove this result we need the following consistency assumption. \begin{assu} \emph{(consistency)}. $Y^{\left(\tau\right)}$ has the same distribution as $Y$ given $\overline{Z}_{\tau}$. \end{assu} Notice that since no treatment was given after time $\tau$ and the treatment process is right-continuous, there is no difference in treatment between $Y^{(\tau)}$ and $Y$.
-Under this consistency assumption and regularity conditions only, we prove that indeed (\ref{Xdef}) has a unique solution for every $\omega\in\Omega$, and that this solution $X(t)$ mimics $Y^{(t)}$ in the sense that it has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$.
-Section~\ref{XY} deals with non-survival outcomes, Section~\ref{XT} with survival outcomes.
-Survival outcomes require a different set of assumptions, as will be explained in Section~\ref{XT}.
+with final condition $X\left(\tau\right)=Y$, the observed outcome (see Figure~\ref{Dfig}, right).
+Then $X\left(t\right)$ mimics $Y^{(t)}$ in the sense that it has the same distribution as $Y^{(t)}$, even given the person's treatment- and covariate history at time $t$, $\overline{Z}_t$.
+To prove this main result we need the following consistency assumption. \begin{assu} \emph{(Consistency)}. $Y^{\left(\tau\right)}$ has the same distribution as $Y$ given $\overline{Z}_{\tau}$. \end{assu} Notice that because no treatment was given after time $\tau$ and the treatment process is right continuous, there is no difference in treatment between $Y^{(\tau)}$ and $Y$.
+Under this consistency assumption and regularity conditions only, it is proved in Sections~\ref{XY} and~\ref{XT} that indeed (\ref{Xdef}) has a unique solution $X$ for every $\omega\in\Omega$, and that this solution $X(t)$ mimics $Y^{(t)}$ in the sense that it has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$.